Talking with Your Child

-Coming to the hospital may be a little frightening and stressful for you and your child.
+Visiting a hospital can be frightening and stressful for your child.
+Talking with your child ahead of time so he or she knows what to expect can help.
 St. Christopher's Hospital for Children offers services to help you prepare your child for his or her hospital stay.

-Here are some tips for talking to your child about visiting the hospital:
+Here are some tips for talking to your child about visiting St. Christopher’s:

-- Let your child know whether you will be staying with him or her at the hospital.
-If you are not able to stay, let your child and staff know when you will be coming back to visit.
+- Let your child know whether you’ll be staying with him or her at the hospital.
+If you’re not able to stay, let your child and hospital staff know when you’ll be coming back to visit

-- A younger child under 3 years old should be told two or three days before scheduled admission or surgery.
+- A child under 3 years old should be told two or three days before scheduled admission or surgery

-- A child between 4 and 7 years old should be told four to seven days before he or she comes to the hospital.
+- A child between ages 4 and 7 should be told four to seven days before he or she comes to the hospital

-- An older child should be told a few weeks before and encouraged to participate in the decision making about his or her care.
+- A child who is 8 years old or older should be told a few weeks before and encouraged to participate in the decision making about his or her care